The famed Lincoln Road on Miami Beach is a must visit destination for solo travelers when visiting swanky South Beach.

 Its second revitalization occurred in the 1950's when the famed architect of the Fontainebleau and Eden Roc hotels, Morris Lapidus, was commissioned to redesign the street.
 Gardens, fountains and an amphitheater were built many of which are still there today.
 His Miami Modern architecture style known as "MiMo" gave Lincoln Road a fresh look.
 Additionally, it was closed off to traffic and made to be a pedestrian passageway creating one of America's first open air malls.
 Enjoy the interview with Mr. Lapidus describing his vision and love for this iconic American thoroughfare below.

-In the late 1960's through the 1980's, the posh shopping and eating establishments located elsewhere and in the area became rundown with abandoned storefronts making it have the feel of a ghost town.
+In the late 1960's through the 1980's, many posh shops and restaurants located elsewhere and in the area became rundown with abandoned storefronts making it have the feel of a ghost town.
 Struggling artists with their galleries were about all one could find then.
-In 1986 the Miami Herald referred to it as the, "Road to Nowhere," much like the rest of Miami Beach it had seen its day.
+In 1986 the Miami Herald referred to it as the, "Road to Nowhere," much like the rest of Miami Beach, it had seen its day.
 But as fate would have it with the push to revitalize the wonderful art deco architecture of the area, developers saw the potential to reinvigorate Lincoln Road and make it the social hotspot of the South Beach area on Miami Beach.
 Today, many people believe it is better than ever.

 Located just off of Ocean Drive traversing east to west, Lincoln Road stretches 14 blocks, roughly a mile long.
 From Washington Street to Alton Road it becomes a pedestrian only passageway, an open air luxury mall, filled with the trendiest shops, delectable eating places, high end art galleries and popular night spots.
 The street is now host to an energetic and eclectic crowd including fashionistas sporting their newest outfits, people walking their expensive dogs, street performers doing their craft and children playing in the green spaces.